schotts-fired/sdtd/README.md

 ## Probabilistic Matrix Factorization

-The code for reproducing some of the experiments from
+Part of my Bachelor thesis involved reproducing the experiments from the paper

 > I. Valera and Z. Ghahramani,
 > "Automatic Discovery of the Statistical Types of Variables in a Dataset",
 > 34th International Conference on Machine Learning (ICML 2017).
 Sydney (Australia), 2017.

-is located in the `sdtd.gibbs` module.
-This part of the project uses the `hydra` configuration system to organize the experiments.
-For the continuous data types, they can be run as follows:
+The code for this is located in the `sdtd.gibbs` module.
+For continuous data types, the experiments can be run as follows:

 ### Real-valued data